beeware/briefcase/docs/en/how-to/building/external-apps.md

 The process of configuring an external app is mostly the same as a normal Briefcase app, with one important difference: you do *not* define a [`sources`][] entry, but instead define an [`external_package_path`][].
 This should be the content produced by your build tool that you want to distribute to end users.

+### Minimal configuration example

+The following is a minimal example of a `pyproject.toml` configuration for packaging an existing project as an external app:

+    [tool.briefcase]
+    project_name = "Hello World"
+    bundle = "com.example"

+    [tool.briefcase.app.helloworld]
+    formal_name = "Hello World"
+    version = "0.0.1"
+    external_package_path = "output/Hello World.app"

+In this configuration:

+* `external_package_path` refers to the content produced by your build tool (for example, a `.app` bundle on macOS or an installation tree on Linux or Windows).
+* No `sources` entry is defined, as Briefcase is not responsible for building the application itself.

+Once your `pyproject.toml` is configured, run:

+    $ briefcase package

+from the directory containing the `pyproject.toml` file.

 ### macOS

 On macOS, the [`external_package_path`][] should be the location of the `.app` bundle that you want to distribute to users.
 The configured [`formal_name`][] must match the name of the app bundle (e.g., `Hello World.app` should use a formal name of `Hello World`); the [`app_name`][] will be used for the shortcut installed in `/usr/local/bin` when creating a [console app][cli-apps].